Walter Russell Mead: The Return of Geopolitics

 Mead published an influential piece in the 2014 May/June issue of Foreign Affairs titled "The Return of Geopolitics."
 Writing in the wake of Russia's annexation of Crimea, ongoing turmoil in the Middle East, and rising tensions in East Asia, Mead argued that much of the foreign policy consensus among Western elites since the end of the Cold War had been naïve in assuming that traditional questions of geopolitics would no longer dictate international affairs.
 Mistaking the fall of the USSR as the ultimate triumph of liberal democracy and capitalism over alternative systems of government, Mead argued that the US and EU subsequently turned their attention to transnational issues of trade liberalization, climate change, and human rights while foolishly neglecting the dynamics of great-power politics.
 "China, Iran, and Russia never bought into the geopolitical settlement that followed the Cold War," Mead warned, "and they are making increasingly forceful attempts to overturn it.
 That process will not be peaceful, and whether or not the revisionists succeed, their efforts have already shaken the balance of power and changed the dynamics of international politics."
-In many of his Via Meadia blog posts for American Interest, Mead alluded to Game of Thrones to describe the actions of revisionist powers.
+In many of his Via Meadia blog posts for American Interest, Mead alluded to Game of Thrones to describe power dynamics among Asian countries.